ircdocs/irc-rfcs/README.md

 ## Building

-To build this, install [kramdown-rfc2629](https://github.com/cabo/kramdown-rfc2629) and then use the `build.sh` script.
+To build this, install [kramdown-rfc2629](https://github.com/cabo/kramdown-rfc2629) and then use the relevant `build-*.sh` script.
 That script will put the xml, txt and html files in the `dist/` directory.

-As noted below, when submitting changes, only include the source file changes.
+As noted below, when submitting changes only include the source file changes.
 Don't include the newly-built `dist/` changes.
 This helps when merging and resolving conflicts.

 ## Contributing

-When putting in a pull request, ***ONLY*** submit a change for the source files. ***DO NOT*** include rebuilding the `dist/` files in your pull request.
+When putting in a pull request, ***ONLY*** submit a change for the source files. ***DO NOT*** include the new `dist/` files in your pull request.
 This is to prevent a million conflicts if we have three PRs sitting in the waiting queue and try to merge all of them at once (particularly the .txt files).
 We can generate new `dist/` files after we merge things into the repo.

 **NOTE:** `lib/addstyle.sed` and `lib/style.css` have been taken from Martin Thompson's [I-D Template](https://github.com/martinthomson/i-d-template) repository.

-## Plans

-Regardless of how this spec goes, the [Modern docs](https://modern.ircdocs.horse/) are online, go through everything here and are updated more often than the material here.